ccommons/rlc/README.md

 * Python development environment (for building Python modules)

 The required Python packages are listed in requirements.txt; install with pip.
-However, you probably need only to install these three, in this order:
+However, you probably need only install these two:

 * Django
 * beautifulsoup4